Health professionals – get involved!

 A simple way of raising awareness during Road Safety Week is to put up a display in a public area such as a foyer or waiting room.
 You can display a giant banner, print off posters from your action pack and even get additional resources from our shop.
 These are great to help promote road safety in your community.

-That's what staff at North Bristol NHS Trust did last year, pictured left.
+That's what staff at North Bristol NHS Trust did in 2017, pictured left.
 They set up a road safety display at Bristol Southmead Hospital and got staff, police, paramedics and the fire service manning their stand each day throughout the week.

 Why not: take a look at our Road Safety Week map and see what partner organisations already have planned.
 You can link your activities together and spread the workload.